 But our Us-vs-Them mentality dials tribalistic thinking up a notch during emotional and threatening situations, and our arguments and actions turn more ferocious.
 It’s then interesting to note that we, somehow, always end up being the good, well-meaning, and reasonable protagonists and they are usually the lost ones and seven soleless villains at times (Welcome to Hollywood!).
 But why is tribalism so prevalent during challenging times?

 Your tribe’s ideas and arguments offer order in the chaos of horrible situations; they keep you safe and mentally organized within your social structures.
-It’s a survival instinct, really.
+It’s a survival instinct.
 Unfortunately, the same tribalistic mentality also makes you more waterproof to arguments and views against you and your tribes.
 In fact, the more people challenge your tribe, the more you tend to defend your group.

 During difficult times, dogmatism and tribalism find each other, clasp hands, and walk into the dark forest of ideas.
 Anti-vaxxers will only listen to ideas that confirm their groups’ beliefs without questioning the arguments.
 So will climate-change deniers, flat-earthers, and Russian Tiktokers.